projeffboy/simple-file-system/README.md

-I got tests 0-2 working with 0 errors, although once every like 40 tries I get a minor error (e.g. ERROR: Requested 115 bytes, read 114).
+I got tests 0-2 working and exiting with 0 errors.
 Fuse wrapper tests work fine based on my quick demo.
 If you get different results than me you can let me know.

 For tests 0-2:
 ```bash